 Allow to penetrate for 10 minutes then wipe off any surplus oil with a clean cotton cloth.
 Apply further coats at intervals at no less than 5 hours.
 The more coats applied the higher the sheen and the more durable the finish.
 Always wipe off excess oil.
 If allowed to remain it will become sticky and attract dirt.

 We have taken off the cheap, machine-made hinges that had become distorted and rusty.
 They are being superseded by a pair of handcrafted tee hinges, which are perfect for traditional wood doors.
 Fix onto the timber door first using the original fixing holes if possible.
 Alternatively hold firmly in place and locate new holes with a bradawl.
 Screw to door frame fixing with just one screw in each hinge.
 Open and close the door a few times.
 Make any adjustments and drive in the remaining screws.

 7. Remove tarnish

 This brass latch is heavily tarnished having endured many years of neglect.
 Apply masking tape to protect the wooden doors from marking.
 Rub the metal with a soft cotton cloth soaked in brass and copper cleaner to remove all traces of tarnish.
 If it’s proving very stubborn pour some cleaning fluid in a bowl and use a pad of very fine steel wool (0000 grade) to gently rub away the discolouration.
 Rinse well and dry with a soft cotton cloth.

 8. Polish up

 Apply brass and copper polish with a clean cotton cloth, rubbing vigorously.
 Wait a few minutes and buff to a shine.
-To keep brass looking good for longer rub the cleaned and polished latch with a good quality wax polish.
+To better clean brass and keep it looking good for longer rub the polished latch with a good quality wax polish.
 Make a card template of the latch and keep it with your polish – that way you can polish the latch without having to worry about spoiling the door.
 An occasional application of polish on the hinges will keep rust at bay too.